MissNG-Git/Code-Quiz/README.md

 * If incorrect, 2 points will be deducted from your score and an "Incorrect!" message will display on the screen along with time being deducted from your timer.

-* When the quiz is over, enter your initials to save your high score to the Leaderboard
+* When the quiz is over, enter your initials to save your high score to the Leaderboard!